 - Level 2 & 3 is an intermediate practice with slower transitions and longer holds.
 An understanding of deep breathing and basic alignment in the yoga poses is expected.

-This is Power Yoga in the style of Bryan Kest.
 This challenging class moves you through poses that will strengthen and awaken every part of the body from head to toe.
 This practice builds internal heat making you feel enlivened long after class is over.
 Class includes standing poses, balance poses, floor work, breath work and meditation.
 This class is for all levels, you just have to listen to your body- don’t push and rest when you need to rest.